alan-turing-institute/KnowledgeFlows/report/Annex.md

 ### Network descriptors

+The top 5 industry nodes by degree, centrality and betweeness are shown in Tables 12 and 13 for both time periods.
+As expected in each time period there is a consistency in which are the nodes ranking higher in these metrics.

-Table X. Top five nodes for the network of the period from 1997 to 2008 using the **connection** algorithm in different degrees and centrality metrics.
+Table 12.
+Top five nodes for the network of the period from 1997 to 2008 using the **connection** algorithm in different degrees and centrality metrics.

 |Degree |	Weighted Degree	| Centrality |	Betweeness |